heshuchao/VSYS_HDkey_java/README.md

 ### 1. Root key generation

-After the master key is generated , a few more operations were performed.
+After the root key is generated , a few more operations were performed.
 ```
 i[0] &= 248;
 i[31] &= 127;